SambaGod/laravelAPI/readme.md

 # Run on local

-Simply clone this repository and run `composer install`
+- Simply clone this repository and run `composer install`
+- Run server: `php artisan serve`
+- All routes are located in `laravel-sanctum-api/app/routes/api.php`